Acalabrutinib: Side effects

 The most common adverse events were headache, diarrhea and weight gain.
 Despite the appearance of a greater occurrence of transient headaches, data suggest a preferred advantage of acalabrutinib over ibrutinib due to expected reduced adverse events of skin rash, severe diarrhea, and bleeding risk.

+History

+The efficacy of using acalabrutinib, in combination with bendamustine and rituximab, was evaluated in ECHO (NCT02972840), a randomized, double-blind, placebo controlled, multicenter trial in 598 participants with untreated mantle cell lymphoma who were ≥65 years of age and not intended to receive hematopoietic stem cell transplantation.
+Participants were randomized (1:1) to receive acalabrutinib plus bendamustine and rituximab or placebo plus bendamustine and rituximab.
+The US Food and Drug Administration (FDA) granted the application for acalabrutinib, in combination with bendamustine and rituximab, priority review and orphan drug designations.

 Society and culture

 Legal status

 Acalabrutinib was approved for medical use in the United States in 2017, and in the European Union in November 2020.